 Depending on your school's reporting arrangements, an authorised school user may be able to complete and submit the form.
-Otherwise, the form will need to be submitted by an authorised governing body user.
+Otherwise, an authorised governing body user will need to submit the form.
 Refer to Authorisation and declaration for further information regarding possible arrangements.

 I have I am able to

 View Census form Complete Census form Submit Census form

-School user access ✓ ✓ √ 1
+School user access ✓ ✓ √1

-Governing body user access √ ✓ ✓
+Governing body user access ✓ ✓ ✓

 No access × × ×